north-road/slyr/docs/user_guide/faq.md

 >
 > Type of users (in office/remote)

-When we have received this information, we will send you an invoice.

 When we receive payment (credit card, bank transfer or PayPal), we will send you the licence and instructions for using **SLYR**.

 ## Student versions ##